The Coriolis Effect – What It Is And How It Affects Our Weather

 The illustrations above will give you a clear example of how just one type of weather system is formed as a result of the Coriolis Effect.

-Now let's introduce a low-pressure system to the scenario.
-The air from both the equator and polar region will be pulled towards and start rotating around the low-pressure system (Air always flow from an area of high pressure to an area of low-pressure)
+Now let’s introduce a low-pressure system to the scenario.
+The air from both the equator and polar regions will be pulled towards and start rotating around the low-pressure system (air always flows from an area of high pressure to an area of low pressure).

 In the Northern Hemisphere, as illustrated above, this forms a counterclockwise rotation of winds around the low-pressure system.
 Over a warm ocean, hot moist air feeds the low-pressure system, which in turn strengthens the wind rotation around it.

-And this is exactly how a tropical depression is formed, which can develop into a tropical storm and even eventually form a hurricane if the weather system grows strong enough.
+And this is how a tropical depression can form, which may then develop into a tropical storm and eventually a hurricane if the weather system grows strong enough.

-(You can read in detail how exactly low-pressure systems and the surrounding winds develop hurricanes & typhoons in this article.)
+(You can read in detail how low-pressure systems and the surrounding winds develop hurricanes and typhoons in this article.)

 Effects Of The Coriolis Effect

-In explaining what the Coriolis Effect is, some of the biggest weather systems caused by this global phenomena has already been highlighted.
+In explaining what the Coriolis Effect is, some of the biggest weather systems caused by this global phenomenon have already been highlighted.
 Hurricanes, tropical cyclones, and typhoons (all basically the same thing) have already been mentioned, as well as how the Coriolis Effect assists in their creation.

 It also has a similar but opposite effect on high-pressure systems around the world.
 Winds rotate away from the center of a high-pressure system (as opposed to low-pressure systems).
 As a result, high-pressure weather systems rotate clockwise in the Northern Hemisphere and counterclockwise in the Southern Hemisphere.

 Another very important result of the Coriolis Effect is the creation of Trade Winds.
-As air is warmed in the Tropics and starts moving in a northerly direction, it is deflected to the right as a result of the Coriolis Effect.
+As air is warmed in the Tropics and starts moving away from the equator, it is deflected as a result of the Coriolis Effect.

-As the air cools down, it descends back to earth (at about 30 degrees north latitude).
-As the air descends, it moves back to the equator from the Northeast to the Southwest.
-These big persistent circular air masses are called Trade Winds.
+As the air cools down, it descends back to Earth (at about 30 degrees north latitude).
+As the air descends, it moves back towards the equator from the Northeast to the Southwest.
+These persistent winds moving towards the equator are called Trade Winds.

-A more indirect impact of the Coriolis Effect is the effect on the world's ocean currents.
-Ocean currents are mostly driven by global winds.
-As most of the earth's largest currents circulate around the high-pressure regions called gyres, the impact of the Coriolis Effect is very evident here too.
+A more indirect impact of the Coriolis Effect is its effect on the world’s ocean currents.
+Ocean currents are largely driven by global winds.
+As many of the Earth’s largest currents circulate in large systems called gyres, the impact of the Coriolis Effect is very evident here too.

 Conclusion

 If everything is a bit unclear, just read through the article a couple of times and use the accompanying illustrations to better understand exactly how the Coriolis Effect works.
-It gets easier and more understandable.
+It gets easier to understand.
 Just give it time.

 Until next time, keep your eye on the weather!